cwendorf/EASI/docs/Tutorials/OneSampleSummaryTutorial.md

 ## Outcome   1.283   0.482   0.304   2.217
 ```

-Here too it is possible to alter the width of the confidence interval and to establish a more plausible comparison value in calculating the effect size.
+Here too it is possible to alter the width of the confidence interval and to establish a more plausible comparison value for the mean.

 ```r
 estimateStandardizedMeans(OneSampleSummary,mu=5,conf.level=.99)